-One of the major contributions in formation of the ground work of the gambling and entertainment industry in Vegas was the construction of Hoover dam.
+One of the major contributions in the formation of the groundwork of the gambling and entertainment industry in Vegas was the construction of the Hoover dam.

 With the rise in Casinos, entertainment industry and bling, hospitality also became one of the major businesses in Las Vegas.
 Today, Las Vegas epitomizes and rules the hospitality architecture in its own quirky ways.
 It has some of the most brilliant and sensational themed Hotels, some of them are listed below.

 1. Caesars Palace